limix/CellRegMap/README.md

 The CellRegMap model and its applications to both real and simulated data are described in the [CellRegMap manuscript](https://www.biorxiv.org/content/10.1101/2021.09.01.458524v1).

-We are working on more instructions and tutorials to facilitate usage of the package, soon at [this link](https://limix.github.io/CellRegMap/)!
+We are working on more instructions and tutorials to facilitate usage of the package at [this link](https://limix.github.io/CellRegMap/)!

 ## Install